sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 - Understanding TCP Server and the Socket Objects
 > To begin using the `net` module in Node.js application, you first need to understand the TCP `Server` and `Socket`
 > objects.
-These objects the framework for starting TCP server to handle request and implement TCP sock clients.
+These objects the framework for starting TCP server to handle requests and implementing TCP socket clients
+> to make requests to the socket servers.
+>
+> Once you understand the events, properties, methods, and behavior of the objects, it will be simple to implement
+> your own TCP socket servers and clients.

   - The net.Socket Object
   - The net.Server Object